 By Marcus Eriksen

-If you prefer learning through experiencing an exciting story, Junk Raft by activist scientist Marcus Eriksen is right up your alley.
+If you prefer learning through an exciting story, Junk Raft by activist scientist Marcus Eriksen will be right up your alley.

 The story of the author’s expedition across the Pacific on a “junk raft” made of plastic trash is an adventure story with everything that goes with it; above all, with dangers and discoveries.